-The DPRP has three general components for which funding will be considered:
+The DPRP has four general components for which funding will be considered:

-- Historic Preservation Restoration and Rehabilitation Forgivable Loan ("HPRR Forgivable Loan") - 2.
+- 1. Historic Preservation Restoration and Rehabilitation Forgivable Loan ("HPRR Forgivable Loan") - 2.
 Code Compliance Renovations Forgivable Loan ("CCR Forgivable Loan") - 3.
-Downtown Preservation and Revitalization Program Deferred Principal Loan ("DPRP Deferred Principal Loan")
+Downtown Preservation and Revitalization Program Gap Loan ("DPRP Gap Loan") - 4.
+Small Historic Preservation and Revitalization Trust Fund Forgivable Loan ("SHPRTF Forgivable Loan")

-The DPRP program will be administered in the form of a forgivable loan or loan and each project will require City Council approval.
+The DPRP program will be administered in the form of a forgivable loan or loan and will require City Council approval except those projects requesting \$100,000 or less and funded from the Historic Preservation and Revitalization Trust Fund available balance as described below.
 All funds will be disbursed upon completion of improvements subject to cost verification and other approvals as specified below.